UBC-MDS/running_late/doc/eda_running_late.md

 To better illustrate the possible associations between the response variable and the variables identified in the previous graph, we have included the empirical cumulative distribution (ECDF) plots on each variable/survey question.
 These plots suggest that method of transportation is not very significant.
 Where as living on Campus slightly improves your time to school, and whether you are a morning person or don't have breakfast/coffee at school greatly improves your time to school.

 ![](eda_running_late_files/figure-markdown_github/unnamed-chunk-11-1.png)![](eda_running_late_files/figure-markdown_github/unnamed-chunk-11-2.png)![](eda_running_late_files/figure-markdown_github/unnamed-chunk-11-3.png)![](eda_running_late_files/figure-markdown_github/unnamed-chunk-11-4.png)

+### Next Steps:

+1. Analyse the effect of the confounder variables on the response variable and exclude the variables that we deem are not important in answering the question.

+2. Since the dependent variable is very zero inflated, further research regarding appropriate models to best represent our analysis will be done.